Zenovations/git-stats/README.md

 # git-stats

-I built this to retrieve interesting stats about my GitHub projects and stuf them into a useful json data file, so I can hook this to a Cron Job or GitHub hook and build some charts on my site.
+Retrieve interesting stats (configurable) about GitHub projects and stuff them into a useful data file (json/csv/xml), so they can be used to generate pretty charts and trends.

-It can parse some pretty big repos without trouble, even if so many requests must be made that GitHub's rate limits will kick in (it stops when the rate limit is exceeded and picks up where it left off on the next run).
+It can parse some pretty big repos without trouble, even if so many requests must be made that GitHub's rate limits will be exceeded.

+I wrote this as a quick and dirty tool for my own use but it's probably adaptable enough to help anyone wanting a simple way to generate stats via the API.

 ## Features